St3phy831/SeeMusic/README.md

 # SeeMusic
+### App Description:
-App Description: It's a song visualizer application that allows people to see frequencies of music as a spectrum of colors.
+- It's a song visualizer application that allows people to see frequencies of music as a spectrum of colors.

-###### (created during Google CSSIx of 2020 with my partner Edgar Fuentes)
+### App Completion Details:
+- This is the final project I completed for the Google-sponsored Computer Science Computing Initiative (CSSI).
+- I collaborated with Edgar Fuentes to complete this app.
+- We used the p5 Javascript Library and p5 Sound Library to build this app.

+### How to Run:
+- If you woulkd like to setup and run this project, you can download the repository and open the index.html file using the browser.

 ## App Features